University-of-Aruba/papiamento-keyword-spotting/README.md

 ---

-Our first PyTorch attempt with the dataset achieved a **97.20%** test-set accuracy using a convolutional neural network (CNN).
+Our first PyTorch attempt with the dataset achieved a **97.20%** test-set accuracy using a baseline convolutional neural network (CNN).

 > [!IMPORTANT]
 > **Think you can beat that?** We warmly invite fellow students and researchers to take on the challenge: improve the model, experiment with new techniques, and push the boundaries of keyword spotting in Papiamento.
 If you manage to set a new state-of-the-art, submit a pull request and claim your spot in the leaderboard (see further below)!